ffplayout/ffplayout/docs/remote_source.md

     }
 ```

-This should work in general, because most time it have a duration information and it is faster playable then a real live stream source.
-Avoid seeking because it can take to much time.
+This should work in general because most of the time it has duration information and is faster to play than a real live stream source.
+Avoid seeking, as it can take too much time.

-**Live streams as input in playlist, like rtmp is not supported.**
+**Live streams as input in playlists, such as RTMP, are not supported.**

-Be careful with it, better test it multiple times!
+Be careful with this; it's better to test it multiple times!